by Nils Osmar – Updated November 30, 2022 – Medical Disclaimer

 Unfortunately, stem cells lose their ability to migrate and differentiate as we age.
 According to a 2021 study, “As stem cells age, their renewal ability declines and their capacity to maintain organ homeostasis and regeneration is impaired.”
 For this reason, anti-aging researchers are on the alert for compounds which support stem cell migration and differentiation.
 (See study: Why stem/progenitor cells lose their regenerative potential)

 Nigella Sativa Seeds

-According to the study described in this article, thymoquinone — a bioactive compound found in the black seeds of the Nigella sativa plant — has been in animal studies, both in vivo and in vitro, to promote mesenchymal stem cells migration.
+According to this study, Thymoquinone, a bioactive compound found in the black seeds of the Nigella sativa plant has been in animal studies, both in vivo and in vitro, to promote mesenchymal stem cells migration.

 Thymoquinone is the key active ingredient in the seeds (and the oil derived from them).
 It’s nontoxic and has been explored as a possible treatment for human diseases including diabetes and cancer.
 It also reportedly reduces the symptoms of arthritis, asthma, inflammation and gastrointestinal disorders.

 Thymoquinone is sold as an oil and in oil-filled capsules.
 Oils from different companies vary in how much thymoquinone they contain.